 3. I love posting photos on Instagram

 Now, some of you probably think that Instagram isn’t a real business-like activity, but you’re wrong.
 Instagram is being used widely by many brands and businesses to generate hype and to get people talking about them.
-It might not be that big in South Africa, but Instagram has more than 100 million users globally – just think about the potential exposure you could get if you do it the right way.
+Even though it might not be that big in South Africa, it’s many a digital nomad’s app of choice.
+Instagram has more than 100 million users globally – just think about the potential exposure you could get if you do it the right way.

 I know that some folks posts photos of their feet on Instagram, because “who said socks with sandals with sandals isn’t cool?”, but I’m not one of those people.
 I use Instagram to post photos of people I meet, interesting things I see and (cliche or not) delicious things I eat.
 I do this mainly to generate buzz about something I really enjoy (like music festivals and restaurants with tasty food and cheap booze) because I want tell the whole world how awesome it feels to be there or how delicious a Aandklas burger is and that it might be something worth checking out or tasting (if you’ve never been there before).